Kyraweb/polylang-cpt-slug-override/README.md

 - `base_default`: the default CPT base segment (usually the same as the CPT key)
 - `lang_map`: language mapping

+---

+### Notes / Limitations

+This plugin focuses on:

+- CPT single permalinks
+- Optional CPT archive rewrite
+- It does not automatically 301 redirect old URLs.
+- It assumes your Polylang language URLs use a prefix like /fr/.
+- If your site uses a different Polylang URL mode (subdomains, query parameter), you’ll need adjustments.

+---

 ### Example mapping

 ```php